olaoluwa057/comitium/README.md

     # Restart terminal and/or run commands given at the end of the installation script
     nvm install 12
     nvm use 12
-### Use Git to pull down the EnterDao Supernova repository from GitHub
+### Use Git to pull down the EnterDao Kernel repository from GitHub
     git clone git@github.com:UniverseXYZ/XYZ-Supernova.git
     cd XYZ-Supernova
 ### Create config.ts using the sample template config.sample.ts